natchan19/final-case/README.md

 Persist data: Replace the in-memory Python dictionary with a small SQLite database so tasks are saved even after the container restarts.

 Filter and sort options: Allow users to filter tasks by status or sort them by newest, oldest, or alphabetical.

-# Works Cited
-This was edited and polished with the help of ChatGPT